 Seniors are curious people and must be communicated with, as well.
 Remember, you are in their home and they deserve to know what you are doing.
 If the staff is agreeable to it, we plan a periodic session to let residents know what the project entails and what we will be working on.
 They greatly appreciate this information as well as the information that’s critical to their personal safety.

-I can’t stress enough the importance of partnering with experienced construction firms when embarking on a renovation project within an existing and occupied building.
+We can’t stress enough the importance of partnering with experienced construction firms when embarking on a renovation project within an existing and occupied building.
 There’s no class on how to work around seniors in construction management school.
 It only comes with experience.
-There is too much at stake to hire a firm that is inexperienced on both the communication and the safety required to work in this type of environment.
-Choosing to hire the “low cost provider” might save you a few bucks, but it’s not worth the risk of endangering your residents.
+There is too much at stake to hire a firm that is inexperienced when it comes to both communication and the attention to safety that is required to work in this type of environment.
+Choosing to hire the “low-cost provider” might save you a few bucks, but it’s not worth the risk of endangering your residents.

-Senior care facilities are a lot of work, but also a great joy.
-I have the opportunity to help improve the living environment of those who have sacrificed so much for us – and I’m grateful I can help keep them safe and informed, too.
+Senior care facilities are a lot of work, but are also a great joy.
+We have the opportunity to help improve the living environment of those who have sacrificed so much for us – and we’re grateful we can help keep them safe and informed, too.